Voluntary Supplemental Insurance

 How Does It Work With Medical Insurance?

-Here’s an example: If you were to enroll in the plan and suffer a broken foot, the plan would pay you $2,080* to be used for anything you need, including a deductible, coinsurance or transportation.
+Here’s an example: If you were enrolled in the plan and suffered a broken foot, the plan would pay you $2,080* to be used for anything you need, including a deductible, coinsurance or transportation.

 * Accident insurance has state variations, exclusions and limitations.